 Issue Action Is your complaint against a faculty or staff member?
 Refer to the faculty or staff member's supervisor.
-Information is available with the Office of Human Resources at hr@brescia.edu or the Office of Student Affairs at studentaffairs@brescia.edu Is your complaint against another student?
-Refer to the Vice President of Student Affairs/Dean of Students at <a "="" helpdesk.brescia.edu="" hesk="" href="mailto:students/s&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;Is your complaint about a financial aid decision, rule, and/or regulation?&lt;/td&gt;&lt;td&gt;Refer to the Financial Aid appeal procedures as outlined in the Student Handbook pp. 79-80 or contact Financial Aid at financialaid@brescia.edu&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;Is your complaint about a disciplinary decision administered by Student Affairs?&lt;/td&gt;&lt;td&gt;Refer to the procedures in the &lt;u&gt;Student Handbook&lt;/u&gt; pp. 26-28&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;Is your complaint about facilities?&lt;/td&gt;&lt;td&gt;Submit a work order request with Maintenance&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;Is your complaint about computer equipment or technology?&lt;/td&gt;&lt;td&gt;File a request at the Helpdesk at &lt;a href=" https:="">https://helpdesk.brescia.edu/hesk/ Is your complaint about your course grade?
+Information is available with the Office of Human Resources at hr@brescia.edu or the Office of Student Affairs at studentaffairs@brescia.edu , , Refer to the Vice President of Student Affairs/Dean of Students at studentaffairs@brescia.edu decision rule and/or regulation?
+Refer to the Financial Aid appeal procedures as outlined in the Student Handbook pp. 79-80 or contact Financial Aid at financialaid@brescia.edu

+Is your complaint about a disciplinary decision administered by Student Affairs?
+Refer to the procedures in the Student Handbook pp. 26-28 Is your complaint about facilities?
+Submit a work order request with Maintenance Is your complaint about computer equipment or technology?
+File a request at the Helpdesk at https://helpdesk.brescia.edu/hesk/ Is your complaint about your course grade?
 Refer to the Academic Evaluation Appeal Process as outlined in the Student Handbook p.
 66 Is your complaint about a policy or procedure?
 This process may not be used to challenge policies or procedures.
 Submit a comment on the policy or discuss with the area responsible.
 Is your complaint about a violation of a policy or procedure?
 File a Student Grievance Is your complaint about an unequal application or use of a policy or procedure?
 File a Student Grievance